ingridbmason/Network-literacy/PITCHME.md

 - Manage different scales of data e.g. moving large files (TB or PB scale) or many files (2 or 200,000)
 - Traffic on networks can be restricted inside or outside (via firewall)

+Note:
+Think of wifi like rope where you unwind it and hand out each strand (as users log in).
+The more uses, the less and less rope there is to hand out.
+Many laptops link to an access point on the network (the wifi) and that access point divides up the traffic to each laptop user.